m3g/CellListMap.jl/docs/src/index.md

 ### Cutoff-delimited neighbor lists

-The user might be more confortable in using the package to compute the list of neighboring particles.
+The user might be more comfortable in using the package to compute the list of neighboring particles.
 A custom interface for this application is provided though the [Neighbor lists](@ref) interface.

 Note that, in general, neighbor lists are used to compute other pairwise dependent properties, and these can be, in principle, computed directly with `CellListMap` without the need to compute or store the lists of neighbors.